lei1205/YOLO2VoTTjson/README.md

 * **For VoTT to read json:**

-  You should put the json file, which has same filename as the pic folder, in the same level directory with the pic folder.
+  You should put the json file, which has same filename as the picture folder, in the same level directory with the picture folder.

 * **To change default object type:**